-Fuel tank means a tank, other than a cargo tank, used to transport flammable or combustible liquid or compressed gas for the purpose of supplying fuel for propulsion of the transport vehicle to which it is attached, or for the operation of other equipment on the transport vehicle.
+Fuel tank - A tank, other than a cargo tank, used to transport flammable or combustible liquid or compressed gas for the purpose of supplying fuel for propulsion of the transport vehicle to which it is attached, or for the operation of other equipment on the transport vehicle.

-Gross weight or gross mass means the weight of a packaging plus the weight of its contents.
+Gross weight or gross mass - The weight of a packaging plus the weight of its contents.

-Hazard class means the category of hazard assigned to a hazardous material under the definitional criteria of Part 173 and the provisions of the Sec.
-172.101 Table.
+Hazard class - The category of hazard assigned to a hazardous material under the definitional criteria of Part 173 and the provisions of the Sec.
+172.i01 Table.
 A material may meet the defining criteria for more than one hazard class but is assigned to only one hazard class.

-Hazardous materials means a substance or material which has been determined by the Secretary of Transportation to be capable of posing an unreasonable risk to health, safety, and property when transported in commerce, and which has been so designated.
+Hazardous materials - A substance or material that has been determined by the Secretary of Transportation to be capable of posing an unreasonable risk to health, safety and property when transported in commerce, and which has been so designated.
 The term includes hazardous substances, hazardous wastes, marine pollutants, and elevated temperature materials as defined in this section, materials designated as hazardous under the provisions of Sec.
-172.101 and 172.102, and materials that meet the defining criteria for hazard classes and divisions in Part 173.
+172.101 and 172.102, and materials that meet the defining criteria for hazard classes and divisions In Part 173: